americano/spec/libs/sys.md

 	print sys.arg['name']

 So it would return if a `-name` flag was passed or not, and any text after it before the next flag

----
-Or:
+###Or:

 	import sys
 	print args[2]

-Which prints the 3rd arguement, an arguement delimiter via a space
+Which prints the 3rd arguement, an argument delimiter via a space

----
-Or:
+###Or:

 	import sys
 	print sys.argRaw

-Which is a string of all of the arguements passed, as they were passed
+Which is a string of all of the arguments passed, as they were passed